 - Sales or landing pages

-Additionally, larger brands with a bigger budget might prefer to hire customer support personnel to chat directly with visitors to their website or social media channels.
+Additionally, larger brands with a bigger budget might prefer to hire customer support personnel to chat directly with visitors to their websites or social media channels.

 For our purposes, we’ll focus primarily on using chatbots, and what these tools can do to help boost your sales and bring more leads into your funnel.